poltrias/WriteUps/Vulnyx/Swamp.md

 		"name":"Shrek","age":30
 ```

-we find a password value that looks like a Base64-encoded string:
+We find a password value that looks like a Base64-encoded string:

 ```
 c2hyZWs6cHV0b3Blc2FvZWxhc25v